 Example of how to report social security and Medicare wages.
 You paid your employee \$140,000 in wages.
-Enter in box 3 (social security wages) 127200.00 but enter in box 5 (Medicare wages and tips) 140000.00.
+Enter in box 3 (social security wages) 128400.00 but enter in box 5 (Medicare wages and tips) 140000.00.
 There is no limit on the amount reported in box 5.
-If the amount of wages paid was \$127,200 or less, the amounts entered in boxes 3 and 5 will be the same.
+If the amount of wages paid was \$128,400 or less, the amounts entered in boxes 3 and 5 will be the same.

 Box 6-Medicare tax withheld.
 Enter the total employee Medicare tax (including any Additional Medicare Tax) withheld.
 Do not include your share.
-Include only tax withheld for 2017 wages and tips.
+Include only tax withheld for 2018 wages and tips.
 If you paid your employee's share of the taxes, see Employee's social security and Medicare taxes (or railroad retirement taxes, if applicable) paid by employer.

-For more information on Additional Medicare Tax, go to IRS.gov and enter "Additional Medicare Tax" in the search
+For more information on Additional Medicare Tax, go to IRS.gov/ADMT.

 Box 7-Social security tips.
 Show the tips that the employee reported to you even if you did not have enough employee funds to collect the social security tax for the tips.
-The total of boxes 3 and 7 should not be more than \$127,2000 (the maximum social security wage base for 2017).
+The total of boxes 3 and 7 should not be more than \$128,400 (the maximum social security wage base for 2018).
 Report all tips in box 1 along with wages and other compensation.
 Include any tips reported in box 7 in box 5 also.

 Box 8-Allocated tips (not applicable to Forms W-2AS, W-2CM, W-2GU, or W-2VI).
 If you operate a large food or beverage establishment, show the tips allocated to the employee.
 See the Instructions for Form 8027, Employer's Annual Information Return of Tip Income and Allocated Tips.
-Do not include this amount in boxes 1, 3, 5, or 7.
+Do not include this amount in box 1, 3, 5, or 7.

 Box 9-Verification code (not applicable to Forms W-2AS, W-2CM, W-2GU, or W-2VI).
-If you are participating in the W-2 Verification Code Initiative, enter the appropriate verification code in box 9.
-Otherwise, leave box 9 blank.
-For more information, see IRS.gov/ individuals/w-2-verification-code.
+If you are participating in the W-2 Verification Code pilot, enter the appropriate verification code in box 9 on Copies B and C. Otherwise, leave box 9 blank.
+For more information, see IRS.gov/Individuals/W-2-Verification-Code.